 Since 1972, outstanding students attending Georgia’s technical colleges and divisions have been recognized annually for academic excellence and personal achievement.
 Tredarrian Colbert, Barbering student, was SGTC’s 2023 GOAL winner and was selected to represent the college at the State competition.

-Each program instructor may select and nominate one outstanding student.
-From these nominations, a Screening and Selection Committee select the college’s top student as nominees move through an interview process; this top student is given the title of college GOAL winner.
+Each SGTC program instructor may select and nominate two outstanding students.
+From these nominations, a Screening and Selection Committee selects the college’s top student as nominees move through an interview process; this top student is given the title of college GOAL winner.
 Then, all college GOAL winners compete at the regional level.
-Each regional competition will select three students (there are three regions), so nine semi-finalists will compete at the state level in Atlanta.
+Each regional competition will select three students (Southern, Central and Northern regions).
+These nine semi-finalists will compete at the state level in Atlanta.
 The state level competition involves another round of interviews as the nine semi-finalists receive individual consideration from a panel of judges.
 From this outstanding group of students, the judges will select one student, the State GOAL Winner, to serve as an ambassador for technical education in Georgia.

 The administration of the GOAL program is relatively complex.
 Certain activities must be accomplished on a timely basis, using specified procedures and official forms.

-To learn more about the “who, what, where, when and how” of the GOAL program’s operations, please contact Cynthia Y. Carter, GOAL Coordinator at 229-931–2057.
+To learn more about the “who, what, where, when and how” of the GOAL program’s operations, please contact Joshua Curtin, GOAL Coordinator at 229-931–2713 or email@example.com.

 Royce Ann Martin, PH.D., Associate Professor, Retired; Aviation Studies Program; Bowling Green State University; South Georgia Tech first goal winner from 1981;